Trial balance: definition, types and how to prepare

 Trial balance rules and requirements

-• Debits must equal credits: This is the most important rule.
-The sum of all debit balances must exactly match the sum of all credit balances.
+- balance debits and credits: the sum of all debit balances must exactly match the sum of all credit balances

-• It must include all ledger accounts: Every single account in your general ledger that has a balance must be listed on the trial balance.
+- include all ledger accounts: list every account in your general ledger that has a balance

 Common trial balance errors

-Even small trial balance errors can affect the accuracy of your financial statements and the decisions you make from them.
+Even small errors can affect the accuracy of your financial statements and the decisions you make from them.

 How to correct trial balance errors

-• Double-check calculations: Review numbers thoroughly and get a second person to verify figures
+- Review calculations: Check numbers thoroughly and have a second person verify figures

 FAQs on trial balances

-Here are common questions small business owners might have about trial balances.
+Here are answers to common questions about trial balances.

 Disclaimer